Federal Enforcement Homeland Security Foundation Honors Heroes and Patriots

-NEW YORK, May 1, 2018 /PRNewswire/ -- This past week was a memorable evening at the Plaza Hotel.
+NEW YORK, May 3, 2018 /PRNewswire/ -- This past week was a memorable evening at the Plaza Hotel.
 The Federal Enforcement Homeland Security Foundation (FEHSF) (https://www.fehsf.org/), hosted its 5th Ridge Awards, "Profiles of Patriotism," attended by over 400 current and former law enforcement officials, community representatives and business leaders, to listen to tales of bravery from the people who protect our country.
-Every agent had a story to tell and all of the Special Agents in Charge spoke of the importance and value of teamwork.
-The FEHSF honors two recipients for their longtime support of the law enforcement.
-This year's recipients were Ronald S. Lauder, President of the World Jewish Congress who received the Lifetime Achievement Award, and Henry S. Schleiff, Group President of Investigation Discovery Network, who received FEHSF's Patriot Award.
+Special Agents in Charge and Agency Heads spoke of the importance and value of teamwork.
+The FEHSF honors two recipients for their longtime support of the Law Enforcement Community.
+This year's recipients were Ronald S. Lauder, President of the World Jewish Congress who received FEHSF Lifetime Achievement Award, and Henry S. Schleiff, Group President of Investigation Discovery Network, who received FEHSF Patriot Award.

 Former Pennsylvania Governor Tom Ridge, the first U.S. Secretary of Homeland Security, co-founded the organization together with Richard S. Kendall.
 Ridge, Honorary Chairman of FEHSF said, "What I think a lot of people don't understand is that when you put on that uniform of public service, whether you're in the military or the Department of Homeland Security, the whole family puts on the uniform."

-Governor Ridge thanked the foundation for paying homage to the courageous men and women who work tirelessly and risk their lives to maintain a strong and safe nation, of the ATF (Alcohol, Tobacco and Firearms, CBP (US Customs and Border Protections), DEA, FBI, HSI, USMS (US Marshals) and USSS (Secret Service).
+Governor Ridge thanked the foundation for paying homage to the courageous men and women who work tirelessly and risk their lives to maintain a strong and safe nation, of the ATF, CBP, DEA, FBI, HSI, USMS and USSS.

-"Federal Enforcement Homeland Security Foundation established a Grants Program, which has raised approximately $2.5 million dollars in the last five years.
-It is our mission and personal mandate to provide the essential financial support when funds are most needed within the first 24-48 hours after tragedy strikes in the line of duty.
-The agents have our backs, we have their backs, and we would never, and will never, take them for granted," said Richard S. Kendall, Founder and Chief Executive Officer of Federal Enforcement Homeland Security Foundation.
+Founder and Chief Executive Officer of Federal Enforcement Homeland Security Foundation, Richard S. Kendall, welcomed everyone and said, "you are here because you care about our Country and respect our courageous friends in Federal Law Enforcement.
+FEHSF is a humanitarian, non-political and patriotic foundation whose mission in these critical hours, through our Grants Program, is to provide financial assistance to Federal Agents and family members within 24-48 hours after tragedy strikes in response to emergencies - before traditional help can arrive.
+We have provided in excess of $2.5 Million in Grants to our heroes in Federal Law Enforcement."

-Stephanie Winston Wolkoff, the Vice Chairwoman of the Board of Federal Enforcement Homeland Security Foundation and Co-Chair for the evening, made it very clear that FEHSF is a humanitarian, non-political and patriotic foundation.
-Wolkoff spoke passionately about her involvement, with her children by her side, explaining how "we as a country have witnessed tremendous heroics, by these brave men and women, going straight into dangerous situations without thought for their own safety.
-People from all ethnic backgrounds, every side of the political spectrum, and from all religious faiths, to save anyone in serious need of help.
-Crossing all boundaries, bridging all gaps, the agents of Federal Enforcement, come together this evening to remind us all what it means to care.
+Stephanie Winston Wolkoff, Vice Chairwoman of Federal Enforcement Homeland Security Foundation, spoke passionately about her involvement, with her children by her side, explaining how, "We as a Country have witnessed tremendous heroics, by these brave men and women, going straight into dangerous situations without thought for their own safety.
+Crossing all boundaries, bridging all gaps, the Agents of Federal Law Enforcement, come together to remind us all what it means to care.
 When we wonder where are the heroes of today and who will our children look up to for inspiration in the future, I offer these great men and women, from all across the nation, who show up to aid their fellow Americans in their hour of enormous need."
-Later in the evening, during the program, when introducing the guest speaker of the evening, Terry Carothers, Winston Wolkoff paid tribute to the fallen agents proclaiming, "that those who serve and protect the fundamental freedoms of our country, and to their family members, who pay the ultimate sacrifice, when tragedy strikes- FEHSF is here for you.
+Later in the evening, during the program, when introducing the guest speaker of the evening, Terry Carothers, Ms. Winston Wolkoff paid tribute to the fallen agents proclaiming, "that those who serve and protect the fundamental freedoms of our country, and to their family members, who pay the ultimate sacrifice, when tragedy strikes - FEHSF is here for you.
 These are the true heroes and patriots of our country, their unimaginable stories and stories of their heroic families."

-Terry Carothers, widow of fallen hero Pat Carothers, spoke of how she turned to Federal Enforcement Homeland Security Foundation in her time of desperate financial need and how FEHSF immediately responded with a grant and support.
+Terry Carothers, widow of fallen hero, United States Marshal Pat Carothers, spoke of how she turned to Federal Enforcement Homeland Security Foundation in her time of desperate financial need and how FEHSF immediately responded with a grant and support.
 Terry Carothers lost her husband of 30 years, and father to their five children, when Pat was shot and killed as he attempted to serve a warrant to a fugitive who was wanted for unspeakable crimes.

 Ambassador Ronald S. Lauder, President of the World Jewish Congress, and both Pentagon official and U.S. Ambassador to Austria during the Reagan Administration, received FEHSF's Lifetime Achievement Award.